Threshold for tax-free retirement super increases

 The amount of money that can be transferred to a tax-free retirement account will increase to $2m on 1 July 2025.

-The transfer balance cap – the amount that can be transferred to a tax-free retirement account – is indexed to the Consumer Price Index (CPI) released each December.
-If inflation goes up, the general transfer balance cap (TBC) is indexed in increments of $100,000 at the start of the financial year.
+Each year, advisers await the December inflation statistics to the be released.
+The reason is simple, the transfer balance cap – the amount that can be transferred to a tax-free retirement account – is indexed to the Consumer Price Index (CPI) released each December.
+If inflation goes up, the general transfer balance cap is indexed in increments of $100,000 at the start of the financial year.

 In December 2024, the inflation rate triggered an increase in the cap from $1.9m to $2m.

-If you are already taking a retirement income stream, indexation applies to your unused TBC – so, you might not benefit from the full $100,000 increase on 1 July 2025.
+If you are already taking a retirement income stream, indexation applies to your unused transfer balance cap – so you might not benefit from the full $100,000 increase on 1 July 2025.

 Where can I see what my cap is?

-Your superannuation fund reports the value of your superannuation interests to the Australian Taxation Office (ATO).
+Your superannuation fund reports the value of your superannuation interests to the ATO.
 You can view your personal transfer balance cap, available cap space, and transfer balance account transactions online through the ATO link in myGov.

 Note: The material and contents provided in this publication are informative in nature only.
 It is not intended to be advice and you should not act specifically on the basis of this information alone.
 If expert assistance is required, professional advice should be obtained.